reason to be thankful

 Catskills Mountain, New York

-i may be thrown into blogging hell for committing the biggest no-no social media faux-pas: posting about a holiday that was nine days ago. to be honest, i don’t actually care and instead, have come to terms with my slow-pokeynes. i do wish though that i were the type of person who can process thoughts about a thanksgiving in advance and share in due time.
+i may be thrown into blogging hell for committing the biggest no-no social media faux-pas: posting about a holiday that was nine days ago. and to be honest, i don’t actually care and have instead come to terms with my slow-pokeynes. i do wish though that i were the type of person who can process thoughts about a thanksgiving in advance and share in due time :)

-a little before thanksgiving this year, i reflected on some of the important areas of my life and i concluded that everything was mostly perfect. my parents and family are in great health, my relationship with close friends are growing stronger, i’m living in paris, i have somewhere to call home, and can say that i went somewhere in my professional career. i am super grateful for these things because i know that any day, one of these areas can start to fall apart, and i’d have to face the fragility and challenges of life.
+a few days before thanksgiving this year, i took time to reflect and concluded that i can’t really ask for more in the areas that really matter in life. my parents and family are in great health, my relationship with close friends are growing stronger, i’m living in paris, i have somewhere to call home, and can say that i went somewhere that i’m proud of in my professional career. i am super grateful for these things because i know that any day, any of these facets can begin to fall apart, and i’d have to face the fragility and actual challenges of life.

-i should feel light as air and be taking more time appreciating the things in my life that are thriving, but i couldn’t help stare into the abyss of my existential crisis. i’ll admit it, it’s a bit masochistic, and it’s almost like intentionally pushing yourself off a cliff into the land of a hardcore meltdown. my advice to you is to not do this on a long flight from cdg to jfk, you’ll cry your eyeballs dry leaving your stranger seatmate very uncomfortable.
+i should feel light as air and should also be taking more time to celebrate this period of my life where everything is thriving, but i couldn’t help stare into the abyss of my existential crisis. i’ll admit it, it’s a bit masochistic, and it’s almost like intentionally pushing yourself off a cliff into the land of a hardcore meltdown. my advice to you is to not do this on a long flight from cdg to jfk. if you do, you’ll cry your eyeballs dry leaving your stranger seatmates very uncomfortable.

-i felt like my passion and energy was running thin. i couldn’t find a trace of leading myself to the light at the end of the tunnel. where is all of this leading to? i closed my eyes and thought about what i could possibly ask for in prayer, but in actuality just wanted him to make this easy for me by coming down on a chariot of fire and releasing the weight off my shoulders. that didn’t happen so i asked for a single sign of that validated that i was channeling my heart and effort in the right way.
+i felt like my passion and energy was running thin. i couldn’t find a trace for a path to lead myself to the light at the end of the tunnel. where is all of this taking me to anyway? i closed my eyes and thought about what i could possibly ask for in prayer, but in actuality, i just wanted Him to make this easy for me by coming down on a chariot of fire and release the the burden i call choice off my shoulders. that didn’t happen so i asked for a single sign that could validate whether or not i was channeling my heart and efforts in the right way.

 okay if not the chariot of fire, how about having this sign fall from the sky like manna? not quite, but his answer did come in a few unexpected ways. a few weeks later, i received a message from a reader of this blog (i have a reader?!) who was new to cooking and took shot and used one of my recipes. she made beautiful madeleines and even sent me a pic. you know who you are, and to me, you were literally godsend.